zeh-almeida/mublog/src/pages/en-us/posts/curriculum.md

     - This included data enrichment from internal company sources as well as external systems.

-    - The implementation ran in a event-driven environment fully orchestrated in Azure using Azure Functions.
+    - The implementation ran in a event-driven environment fully orchestrated in Azure using Azure Functions and ServiceBus.

+    - Execution could be restarted at any point during the analysis flow in order to avoid unavailability of any external system.

+    - Monitoring the execution flow in Production to evaluate possible blocks in the process.

 Main technologies: